S1s-Z/FaithLens/README.md

 ```

 ## Environments
-We provide separate environments for different stages of the pipeline, as the dependencies required for supervised fine-tuning, reinforcement learning, and evaluation are not identical.
+We provide separate environments for different stages during the model training, as the dependencies required for supervised fine-tuning, reinforcement learning, and benchmark evaluation are not identical.
 Each stage has its own requirements.txt, located in the corresponding directory.
+Meanwhile, if you only wish to use FaithLens for detecting hallucinations, you only need to use the requirements.txt file within the first-level folder.

 ## Citation